Magach 7A: The Composite M60

 As mentioned in the history paragraph, the tank uses a new type of passive (or composite) armour, which envelopes the areas of the tank where the crew is located and is most vulnerable.

-The new armour uses a flat approach, attaching the new composite panels onto the round shapes of the M60 cast turret and wedge hull thanks to special mounting points.
-Also, 2 composite panels sections have been added to the front of the side skirts, while leaving the remaining sections of RHA panels.
-The rear turret bustle rack has been changed and enlarged.
+The new armour uses a flat approach, attaching the new composite panels onto the round shapes of the M60 cast turret thanks to special mounting points.
+Add-on armour was also added to the hull’s upper and lower glacis.

-The thickness of the new armour modules is quite impressive and is made even more effective on the front arch by creating a big air gap between the composite armour and the steel armour of the front of the turret and mantlet.
-The following photos provide a clear view of the modules.
+The thickness of the new armour modules is quite impressive and is made even more effective on the front of the turret by creating an air gap between the composite armour and the steel armour of the turret and mantlet.
+The following photos provide a clear view of the add-on modules.

 Spoiler